Understanding map() and filter() in Array in JavaScript

 filter()

-method will have a condition within it.
+Calling filter() on an array will create a new array and the filter() method will have a condition within it.
 Each element in the original Array is taken and a condition is performed on it.
 If the condition returns true, that element will be included in the resultant Array.

-Let's understand this also with an exmaple!
+Let's understand this also with an example!

 Hope this is helpful!